Table of contentsClick link to navigate to the desired location

 - Less digital noise at high ISO.

-- Better color rendering and dynamic range.
+- Better color reproduction and dynamic range.

 Full Frame always wins here, especially for night photography.

-5. Camera size and weight
+5. Size and weight of the camera

-What to choose: full frame or dill?
+What to choose: full frame or crop?

 This post doesn't have any additions from the author yet.